-The Company knows of no other matters to be submitted to the meeting.
+We know of no other matters to be submitted to the meeting.
 If any other matters properly come before the meeting, it is the intention of the persons named in the enclosed proxy card to vote the shares they represent as the Board may recommend.